Work-Life Balance as a Business Owner: What Actually Works

 “Thanks for reaching out.
 I’ll respond to this during business hours tomorrow morning.”

-Most “urgent” requests aren’t actually urgent.
-And clients will respect boundaries when you set them clearly.
+Most “urgent” requests aren’t actually urgent, and clients will respect your boundaries when you set them clearly.

 Day 7: Take one full day completely off

-No email.
-No “quick checks.”
-No thinking about work problems.
-No planning next week.
+No email, no “quick checks,” no thinking about work problems, and no planning next week.

 Hike with family